 “Sayantaaaaan, COME HERE…..”, shouted Dibyendu after seeing an unusual object at the other side of a hillock, even before they could go up to the reception to get their cottage.

+When Sayantan was about to run towards him, thinking he might lose a rare opportunity, Dibyendu gestured at him to come slowly.
 It was a spotted deer, grazing on greener parts of the huge field leading to forests.
 It was not really a rare sight like a full solar eclipse.
 But for people like them, who are used to work the whole day in front of computers, under strict deadlines, and appreciate animals, trees and sky only in photoshoped pictures sent to them as forwarded mails, it was really something different at the very beginning of a promising trip.

 The place was too appealing to spend time indoors.
 So Sayantan and Dibyendu decided to take a walk around the forest edge with their cameras, until it was time for the jungle safari at 5 ‘o’ clock.
 They saw that more deer had joined the earlier loner, and were happily munching on the grass.
 Most of the greenery had been replaced by an enveloping golden yellow spread, as the Sun, in its journey from perihelion to the spring equinox, has been very rude to these tender beings of the Earth.
 Still, some protestor green weeds and grasses caught their eyes, fighting the almighty Sun, with the support of the gentle breeze caressing them, and the grasses nodding in gratitude in return.
 Both Sayantan and Dibyendu have always cherished this rivalry between the Sun and the Wind, whenever they have been in the Nature’s lap.